Car Accident Lawyers Serving Clients in Mississippi

 How Long Does a Car Accident Claim Take?

 Each case is unique and there is generally no way to predict how long a particular case will take.
-We do our best to have cases resolved in less than 12 months of being hired by the client.
+At Roberts Wilson, P.A., we do our best to have cases resolved in less than 12 months of being hired by a client.
 Some cases settle sooner and some take longer.
-It is in everyone’s interest to resolve a case as quickly as possible but one never wants to settle a case prematurely, like before you know the extent of your injuries or all the key facts.
+While settling a case quickly offers numerous benefits, it is never a good idea to settle a case prematurely, before understanding all of the facts in your case and knowing the true extent of your injuries and losses.

 How Much Compensation Can I get After a Car Accident Claim?